This post is a sponsored post or uses affiliate links to help you find the products I trust and love.

 We would then staple under the lip of the tread and continue on from there with a seamless transition.

 I have to say, I am in love with how it looks now.
+When I wake up in the morning and walk downstairs,

 this is the first thing I see,